NikolaySitnikov/FlashCur/OVERVIEW.md

 ## Conclusion

-FlashCur represents a comprehensive solution to the challenges faced by cryptocurrency futures traders.
+VolSpike represents a comprehensive solution to the challenges faced by cryptocurrency futures traders.
 With its tiered pricing model, real-time data processing, Web3 integration, and advanced alert system, it provides significant value to both casual and professional traders.

 The platform's technical architecture ensures scalability, security, and performance while maintaining ease of use.
 The freemium model drives user acquisition while the paid tiers provide clear value propositions for advanced features.

-With projected annual revenue of $432,000 in a realistic scenario and a clear path to scaling, FlashCur is positioned to become the leading platform for Binance perpetual futures trading insights.
+With projected annual revenue of $432,000 in a realistic scenario and a clear path to scaling, VolSpike is positioned to become the leading platform for Binance perpetual futures trading insights.

 ---